gmargo11/Cheetah-Software/README.md

 Parameters are loaded by the simulator from `config/mc-mit-ctrl-user-parameters.yaml`.
 Initial state is specified in Simulation.cpp (lines 92...150).

+Send updates to parameters from python using pycheetah (https://github.com/Improbable-AI/locomotion/tree/master/mini_cheetah/pycheetah)

 TODO:
-- ffmpeg pipeline to download headless sim results -> using a simple footstep plotter for now
+- ffmpeg pipeline to download headless sim results -> 5/2 using a simple footstep plotter for now
-- ~~Demonstrate hardcoded forward walk in sim~~ DONE!
+- ~~Demonstrate hardcoded forward walk in sim~~ 5/4 Done!
 - Send direction, velocity commands from python via lcm
 - ...
 - Send footstep commands via LCM